CDFER/Captive-Portal-ESP32/README.md

 ## Known Bugs at the moment

 - Oneplus 6 phone (Oxygen OS 11) sometimes gets stuck on setting client side IP address when cellular is on
+- V0.1 has multiple bugs and is now considered EOL